fredokun/LuaPi/README.md

 ## INSTALLATION ##

 There is no installation procedure per-se.
-The only "difficult" part is in expanding the archive, which may look like the following one any Linux/Unix/Mingw/Cygwin/MacOSX environment:

-    > tar xvzf LuaPi-<VERSION>.tar.gz
+A LuaRock should be created at some point.

 To check the library, you can try the (few) provided examples: